coldplayz/simple_shell/README.md

-**Custom printf function - project timeline**
+**Simple Shell - project timeline**

-* Task 0: write a function with the ability to print characters and strings.
+* _printenv - prints the environment.
+* fprintf2 - produces output according to a format
+* abs_srch - checks if cmd can be found in any
+* char_srch2 - searches for the presence of '=' in str.
+* alias2 - manages the shell's alias emvironment via user commands.
+* c2s - converts a character constant, or single-digit integer, to a string.